Heath1979/Truthy-Falsey/README.md

 ### **Primary Goal**

-Truthy or Falsey is an interactive quiz aimed at young children to help test and enhance knowledge gained through the organisation curriculum.
+Truthy or Falsey is an interactive quiz aimed at young children (aged 5-7) to help test and enhance knowledge gained through the organisation curriculum.
 The site will have a landing page that explains what the site is about and how the game will work.
 A navigation menu will be placed at the top of the site to help navigate to the different quiz sections for adult UI.
 Links hidden in animals will available on the main page for children to access quizzes.

 ### **Visitor Goals**